Bass Performance Hall

 In March 1993, a $60 million Capital Campaign, under the leadership of Bayard H. Friedman, began.
 Two years later, the General Campaign was launched and in April 1995, ground for the exciting new performance venue was broken.
 In June 1996, a $50,000 grant from the Junior League of Fort Worth was received to create the Children’s Education Program for Fort Worth public and private schools.

-The Nancy Lee and Perry R. Bass Performance Hall opened on the corner of Fourth and Calhoun streets in May 1998, with a six-week Grand Opening Festival featuring the resident companies: the Fort Worth Symphony Orchestra, the Texas Ballet Theater, the Van Cliburn International Piano Competition, and the Fort Worth Opera.
+The Nancy Lee and Perry R. Bass Performance Hall opened on the corner of Fourth and Calhoun streets in May 1998, with a six-week Grand Opening Festival featuring the resident companies: the Fort Worth Symphony Orchestra, Texas Ballet Theater, the Van Cliburn International Piano Competition, and Fort Worth Opera.
 The first performance of the Hall’s Children’s Education Program took place in September 1998.

 Two years later, in April 2000, PAFW announced the “Operations Final Stages” Campaign, which was to raise $5.8 million for the completion of the Hall’s rehearsal and multi-use facilities.
 In May 2001, the Maddox-Muse Center, housing the Van Cliburn Recital Hall and McDavid Studio, was finished in time for full use of the Eleventh Van Cliburn International Piano Competition.
 In May 2008, Bass Performance Hall celebrated its 10th anniversary.